akuzyakina/AzureFrontDoorWhatTheHack/Student/Challenge04.md

 1. Demonstrate that you have caching enabled.
 2. Compare the page loading time between Azure App Service and Front Door endpoints.
 Is there any difference?
 Explain to your coach
    - Use https://gtmetrix.com to compare performance.
 Run test for one endpoint, then click "compare" and paste the second endpoint.
-4. Do 30-50 requests and show cache hit ratio to your coach
+4. Simulate 10-20 requests per team member and show cache hit ratio to your coach.
+What does cache hit ratio mean?

 ## Learning Resources